 What if a motorist can see my facility, but I simply want a sign to let them know I’m up ahead?

-To qualify for off-interstate logo signs, a facility must not be visible or recognizable to the motorist within 300 feet of the approaching intersection or access to the facility.
-If there are road conditions (brush, trees, etc.) that hinder visibility within that 300 foot area, the business may qualify for off-interstate logo signs.
+To qualify for Off-Interstate Logo signs, a facility may not be visible or recognizable to the motorist within 300 feet of the approaching intersection or driveway to the facility.
+If there are road conditions (brush, trees, etc.) that hinder the visibility within that 300 foot area, the business may qualify for Off-Interstate Logo signs.

 How are logo plaques made?

-Off-interstate logo plaques are furnished by the customer after the application process has been completed.
-Once the application is approved, permits, plaque manufacturing specifications, and a list of approved sign manufacturers are sent to the customer.
-After a sign sketch is approved by both the customer and Oregon Travel Experience, the sign manufacturer sends the finished logo plaques to a specified sign crew who then performs the installation.
+Off-Interstate Logo plaques are furnished by the customer after the application process has been completed.
+Once the application is approved, permits, plaque manufacturing specifications and a list of approved sign manufacturers are sent to the customer.
+After a sign sketch is approved by both the customer and TIC, the sign manufacturer then sends the finished Logo plaques to a specified sign crew which performs the installations.

 What does it cost to have a logo plaque made?

-Logo plaque-manufacturing costs are strictly between the business and sign manufacturer of their choice.
+Logo plaque manufacturing costs are strictly between the facility and their sign manufacturer.
 Customers are encouraged to shop for estimates based on different grades of reflective materials.
-Oregon Travel Experience provides a reference list of companies who are experienced and have asked to be referred.
-Any sign company is welcome to participate in this program as long as they are willing to utilize reflective materials and meet the plaque-manufacturing specifications required by the State of Oregon.
-OTE recommends that customers ask their sign company for a five year warranty in case of premature deterioration or loss of reflectivity.
+TIC provides a reference list of those companies who are experienced and have asked to be referred.
+Any sign company is welcome into this program as long as they are willing to utilize reflective materials and meet the plaque manufacturing specifications required by the State of Oregon.
+TIC recommends that customers ask their sign company for a five year warranty in case of premature deterioration or loss of reflectivity.

 How much advertising can be put on a logo plaque?

 None.
-Only the facility’s registered business name, or a portion of that name, is allowed by federal standards.
+Only the facility’s Registered Business Name, or a portion of that name, is allowed by Federal and State standards.

-What if the logo plaque sustains damage or the design needs changing?
+What if the logo plaque gets damaged or the design needs changing?

-If Oregon Travel Experience determines an off-interstate logo plaque is deteriorating or suffering reflectivity loss, the business will be required to provide a replacement.
-If a customer requests that a new logo-plaque be installed due to a brand change (involving color, design, or name on the plaque), a fee of $75.00 per plaque will be charged to cover the costs of removing the old plaques and installing new ones.
+If TIC finds that the Off-Interstate logo plaque is deteriorating and is losing its reflectivity, the facility will be required to provide a replacement.
+If replacements of logo plaques occur at the customer’s request due to a desire to change the color, design or name on the plaque, a fee of $75.00 per plaque will be charged to cover the costs of removing the old plaques and installing the new plaques.

-If the change of ownership does not result in a name change, the new owners may retain the existing space on the sign.
-When a change of ownership results in a name change, the logo space is revoked and is offered to the next business on Oregon Travel Experience’s Signs Program wait-list.
-This policy was enacted by business coalitions who recommended that OTE adopt the policy statewide.
-If there is no wait-list, the new owner is required to complete a new application in order to retain space on the off-interstate logo sign.
+If the change of ownership DOES NOT RESULT in a name change, the new owners may retain the existing space.
+When a change of ownership RESULTS IN A NAME CHANGE to the logo plaque for a currently signed facility, the Logo space is revoked and is offered to the next facility on the Wait List.
+This policy was set by a group of business people who recommended that TIC adopt the policy statewide.
+If there is no Wait List, the new owner is required to repeat the application process in order to retain the space on the Off-Interstate Logo sign.

 Can private clubs have logo signs?

-No. Only businesses open to the general public are allowed signing.
+No. Only facilities open to the general public are allowed signing.

 Off-Interstate Permit Application Use the following link to print or view the application: Application for Off-Interstate Sign program (PDF)